Student Payroll Information

 Pay Transfers

 Used when the department/college needs to transfer funds from one student position to another.
 For example a student runs out of work study and you were not aware of it in time to request their pay correctly.
 We can transfer funds from their work study position to their student assistant position.
-Both positions have to be active in Oracle/PeopleSoft and must be at the same pay rate.
-If one position is not active or established a SEA form or AAF (ISA Student) will have to accompany the PT-11 to activate that position.
-Remember that student pay can only be reported or adjusted in tenth of an hour increments, so if you are attempting to just meet a certain dollar amount you will have to calculate this to the nearest tenth of an hour.
+Both positions have to be active in CHRS and must be at the same pay rate.
+If one position is not active or established a SEA form will have to accompany the PT-11 to activate that position.
+Additional information on ISA appointment is available for Academic AAS/ASC/ASA.
+(PDF) Remember that student pay can only be paid or adjusted in tenth of an hour increments, so if you are attempting to just meet a certain dollar amount you will have to calculate this to the nearest tenth of an hour.

 Pay Adjustments

 Used when adjustments to pay are warranted, either hours or pay rate.
-If the pay rate is to be adjusted, Payroll will need to receive a SEA or ACF (ISA Students) form to establish the correct pay rate for the affected student position.
-If the hours are to be adjusted you must submit a corrected timesheet via the Adobe Sign process to Student Employment.
-Submit a copy of that corrected timesheet with the PT-11.
+If the pay rate is to be adjusted, Payroll will need to receive a SEA form to establish the correct pay rate for the affected student position.
+Additional information on ISA appointment is available for Academic AAS/ASC/ASA.
+(PDF) If the hours are to be adjusted CHRS must be updated.
+Your Payroll Technician will need to be notified when late pay is approved so pay can be requested.

 All completed PT-11 forms with any necessary supporting documents are submitted to Payroll and processed on a flow basis.
 For questions about the status of your PT-11 please contact your Payroll Technician.